Viidhii19/mlera-linear-regression/README.md

-# **MLera Linear Regression Module - Internship Assignment**
+# **MLera Linear Regression Module**

-This repository contains my submission for the MLera frontend development internship assignment.
+This repository contains the MLera frontend development.
 It is a pixel-perfect recreation of the Linear Regression learning module, built with Next.js 14, Tailwind CSS, and Recharts.

 ## **🚀 Live Link**